nestauk/mapping-career-causeways/Supplementary_online_data/ONET_ESCO_crosswalk/README.md

 For further details on the methodology, consult the Appendix of the [Mapping Career Causeways](https://www.nesta.org.uk/project/mapping-career-causeways/) project report, as well as the `ONET_to_ESCO_crosswalk.ipynb` notebook.
 The development of this crosswalk was led by Jyldyz Djumalieva, with additional thanks to Stef Garasto, Karlis Kanders and Cath Sleeman.

 *Anyone is welcome to use and build upon the crosswalk.
-If you would like to leave feedback, you can either create a new github issue (for technical questions) or write to us on `open.jobs@nesta.org.uk`.
+If you would like to leave feedback, you can either create a new github issue (for technical questions) or [write to us](mailto:open.jobs@nesta.org.uk).
 To refer to this crosswalk in your work, please cite the Mapping Career Causeways report:*

 *Kanders K., Djumalieva, J., Sleeman, C. and Orlik, J. (2020).
 Mapping Career Causeways: Supporting Workers at Risk.
 London: Nesta*